 - V1.0: Moving the industry online in general.
 This involved introducing digitalization and digitization for basic processes like online booking, etc.

-- V2.0: Real estate startups appeared, offering innovating products that involved integrations with other services and marketplaces.
+- V2.0: Real estate startups appeared, offering innovative products that involved integrations with other services and marketplaces.

 - V3.0: PropTech as we know it at the current moment, where there is more experimentation with emerging technologies like virtual reality, blockchain, open banking, and others.